NREL/ROSCO/docs/source/rosco.rst

     * :code:`Controllers.f90` contains the primary controller algorithms (e.g. blade pitch control)
     * :code:`ControllerBlocks.f90` contains additional control features that are not necessarily primary controllers (e.g. wind speed estimator)
     * :code:`Filters.f90` contains the various filter implementations.
+    * :code:`Functions.f90` contains various functions used in the controller.

 .. _discon_in:

 The DISCON.IN file
 ------------------------------
 A standard file structure is used as an input to the ROSCO controller.
 This is, generically, dubbed the DISCON.IN file, though it can be renamed (In OpenFAST_, this file is pointed to by :code:`DLL_InFile` in the ServoDyn file.
 Examples of the DISCON.IN file are found in each of the Test Cases in the ROSCO toolbox, and in the :code:`parameter_files` folder of ROSCO.

 .. list-table:: DISCON.IN
   :header-rows: 1